Backtested 2021–2024

 10 Draft Edges Backed by 4 Years of Data

 Every edge below was validated against a control group of randomly-drafted teams.
-An "edge" must show a statistically significant improvement (p < 0.05) in championship win rate.
+An "edge" must show a statistically significant improvement in championship win rate.
 We controlled for league size, scoring format, and draft position to isolate the strategy effect.

 1 The RB Dead Zone Is Real (and Avoidable)

-Running backs drafted in rounds 4–6 return negative value over replacement 62% of the time.
-The data shows a clear talent cliff after RB12 — the remaining RBs in that range are volume-dependent lottery tickets.
+Running backs drafted in rounds 4 through 6 return negative value over replacement more often than not.
+The data shows a clear talent cliff after RB12.
+The remaining RBs in that range are volume-dependent lottery tickets.
 Instead of reaching for a dead-zone RB, take the best available WR or elite TE.
-The WRs taken in rounds 4–6 outscore their RB counterparts by 2.8 fantasy PPG on average.
+WRs taken in rounds 4 through 6 consistently outscore their RB counterparts on average.

 2 Late-Round QB Wins More Championships

-Teams that drafted their QB1 after round 8 won championships 23% more often than teams that took a QB in rounds 1–5.
-The QB position has the smallest week-to-week variance — the difference between QB5 and QB12 is just 2.1 PPG.
-Meanwhile, the WR or RB you draft in round 5 instead of that QB has a 3x higher impact on your season outcome.
-The sweet spot: rounds 8–10 for your QB1.
+Teams that drafted their QB1 after round 8 won championships at a significantly higher rate than teams that took a QB in rounds 1 through 5.
+The QB position has the smallest week-to-week variance.
+The difference between QB5 and QB12 is small.
+Meanwhile, the WR or RB you draft in round 5 instead of that QB has a much higher impact on your season outcome.
+The sweet spot: rounds 8 through 10 for your QB1.

-3 Your First 3 Picks Determine 68% of Your Season
+3 Your First 3 Picks Determine Most of Your Season

-Regression analysis shows that 68% of final standings variance is explained by your first three draft picks.
-Championship teams hit on 2.4 of their first 3 picks (defined as finishing top-12 at their position).
-Non-playoff teams hit on just 1.1.
-The implication: spend 80% of your draft prep time on rounds 1–3.
-Know the tiers, know the cliffs, and don't reach for upside over floor in these rounds.
+Regression analysis shows that most of your final standings variance is explained by your first three draft picks.
+Championship teams hit on the majority of their first 3 picks (defined as finishing top-12 at their position).
+Non-playoff teams miss much more often.
+The implication: spend most of your draft prep time on rounds 1 through 3.
+Know the tiers, know the cliffs, and do not reach for upside over floor in these rounds.

 4 The TE Premium Window